aleksgorbenko/howiwork/README.md

 This is an evolving document that outlines the tools, workflows, and philosophies I use as a Software Engineer.

-It includes how I organize my time, communicate, lead teams, manage projects, and work efficiently.
+It includes how I organise my time, communicate, lead teams, manage projects, and work efficiently.

 ---